 What do I wear to work in the factory?

 We will provide safety shoes and protective garments for you however we recommend comfortable and light clothing to wear under the protective clothing.
-Your own clothes must not protrude so no collars or cuffs that stick out please.
+Your own clothes must not protrude so no collars or cuffs that stick out.
 To prevent contamination all your clothing must be free from sequins, rhinestones, fringes and fraying.
-No fake eye-lashes, extensions or any details that may cause a contamination risk.
+No fake eye-lashes, extensions or any details that may cause a contamination risk are also not permitted.

 What is an induction?

 Prior to starting work with us you will be invited to attend a training session that we call an induction.
 This is usually carried out the week before you are due to start work and includes meeting with our human resources, health & safety and occupational health teams as part of our on-boarding process.
-It also includes completing all paperwork associated with starting a new job for example providing your bank details for our wages department etc.
+It also includes completing all paperwork associated with starting a new job.

 How long does an induction take?

 Each induction will take approximately 3 hours.
 Please be aware that you will need to be capable of attending our induction in full in order to be cleared to start work.

 Can I wear jewellery in the factory?

 No jewellery is permitted however we will allow a single band ring (e.g. wedding ring) but all other jewellery and fashion accessories must be removed for example nose, brow, lip and tongue studs, microdermals etc.

 Can I wear nail varnish in the factory?

 No you will be required to remove nail varnish, nail art, nail extensions, gel nails or any adornments etc. This rule needs to be observed when attending our induction as well.

 Can I smoke on site?

 We operate a No Smoking policy on all our sites which is a standard practice for Food Manufacturers.
 This means those that smoke or use e-cigarettes can only do so within the facilities that are provided at each location during the permitted break times.
 You should note that smokers will be required to change out of all work garments and into their own clothes as part of the hygiene procedures.